-Coastal flood mapping published by the Office of Public Works and RPS Group Plc.
-(ICPSS, 2010 and ICWWS, 2020) was consulted, and identifies that coastal flooding does not extend upstream as far as the Site along the Camac River and its tributaries (i.e., Baldonnell Upper River).
+The coastal flood mapping published by the OPW (OPW, 2022) as part of the NCFHM study (NCFHM, 2021) was consulted and identifies that coastal flooding does not extend upstream as far as the Site along the Camac River and its tributaries (i.e., Baldonnell Upper River).
+The Proposed Development Site is therefore located within Flood Zone C.